 Every major market category consists of subcategories.
 These subcategories are usually dominated by different players.
-If you’re like many companies you tend to focus on market share within the larger category.
-But unless you’re among the top 3-5 players this approach may not pay off.
+If you’re like many companies, you tend to focus on market share within the larger category.
+But unless you’re among the top 3-5 players, this approach may not pay off.
 Another approach to consider is pursuing ownership of one of the subcategories.
 So while a big player may dominate a market category, you can be the leader in the subcategory.
 Some experts believe creating your own category is the best route to market success and revenue growth.
 Category ownership provides an additional metric of Marketing performance.

 Before we discuss how you might measure category ownership, let’s be clear about what constitutes a major category and its subcategories.
 A category is the space in which you compete.
 Category is the second law in the book, The 22 Immutable Laws of Marketing, by Al Ries and Jack Trout.
-For many companies, being among the top three is a category is vital to remaining in a category.
-Jack Welch when he ran GE declared they will only stay in markets where they are number one or number two.
+For many companies, being among the top three is a category is vital to remaining in that category.
+Jack Welch, when he ran GE, declared they will only stay in markets where they are number one or number two.
 For him and many other CEOs, the ultimate game and measure of performance is category ownership.

-The message here is that you do not have to have significant market share in the major category in order to become a category owner.
+The message here is that you do not have to have a significant market share in the major category in order to become a category owner.
 While a subcategory initially can be very small, a niche that meets a key market and customer need has significant growth potential.

 Category Ownership is a Significant Marketing Metric